The Best Mediterranean Cruise

-The Monte Carlo, Eze and Nice, France was my favorite location to visit.
+The Monte Carlo, Eze, and Nice, France was my favorite location to visit.
 "Nice, capital of the #French Riviera, skirts the pebbly shores of the Bale des Anges.
 Founded by the Greeks and later a retreat for 19th-century #Europe's elite, the city today balances old-world decadence with modern urban energy," expressed Mobile-friendly.
-Eze, is located in "southeastern France and is not far from city of Nice.
+Eze is located in "southeastern France and is not far from the city of Nice.
 Your jaw will drop at the gorgeous view of the Mediterranean from Eze, a charming hilltop town on the Cote d' Azur.
-The tiny village of Eze, is one of the jewels of the south of France which is probably why it is chosen as a holiday spot. . ."
-Tragically, in the news recently a total of eighty four were killed and more than two hundred injured as a truck driver drove through a crowd during a celebration in #Nice.
+The tiny village of Eze is one of the jewels of the south of France which is probably why it is chosen as a holiday spot. . ."
+Tragically, in the news a few months after our visit, a total of eighty-four were killed and more than two hundred injured as a truck driver drove through a crowd during a celebration in Nice.
 What critical times we truly live in.

 Monte Carlo Is An Absolute Jewel

-#Monte Carlo, is in the Principality of Monaco.
-Spectacular shoreline views, Hotel de Paris and the world class casino is surrounded by a beautiful garden with top designer boutiques such as #Cartier, Prada and Chanel.
-We walked in the Chanel boutique and was graciously greeted by well dressed ladies and gents.
+Monte Carlo is in the Principality of Monaco.
+Spectacular shoreline views, Hotel de Paris, and the world-class casino is surrounded by a beautiful garden with top designer boutiques such as #Cartier, Prada, and Chanel.
+We walked in the Chanel boutique and was graciously greeted by well-dressed ladies and gents.
 Professional politeness rolled off their tongues which was followed by bright smiles.
 They explained that there was a second floor which we casually visited.
 There was an exquisite cape that was shown to me for a mere $2,000.
-I smiled and thanked the well dressed saleslady to leave the cape where it was because we were there as tourist and nothing more.
+I smiled and thanked the well-dressed saleslady to leave the cape where it was because we were there as tourist and nothing more.
 Videos of gorgeous models constantly played on screens throughout the store.
-The models marched forth dressed in winter styles.
-The saleswoman went on to explain that this was the winter collection.
-We thanked the distinguished ladies and gents as we humbly left the store.
-It was interesting to see where the wealthy shop.

 Extravagant Wealth and Amusing Scenery Captivated Our Attention